Skip to main content

 It is a valid concern for many.
 An employee on a TRT protocol may experience positive changes in energy, mood, and physical appearance.
 A manager might notice these changes and become curious.
 However, the legal protections in place create a formidable barrier against any inquiry.

 Under the ADA, a manager cannot ask you about your medical status or treatment unless it directly impacts your ability to perform the essential functions of your job or poses a direct threat.
 Your physical and mental transformation is your own.
-The confidentiality clause and the laws that support it mean that your choices, undertaken to improve your well-being, remain private.
+The confidentiality clause and the laws that support it mean that your personal health choices, undertaken to improve your well-being, remain private.
 The focus remains on your professional performance, which is precisely where it should be.

 The operational design of a wellness program’s data flow is engineered to anonymize and aggregate information, severing the link between you and your specific health metrics.